jack-driscoll/jack-driscoll.github.io/creativity.md

 ---
 layout: page
-title: "EMTG: Office of Mythic Prototyping | Making Your Dreams Reality"
+title: "Office of Mythic Prototyping | Making Your Dreams Reality"
 date: 2025-06-29
 permalink: /creativity.html
 author: jackd
 description: "Ethereal Modern Technology: Office of Mythic Prototyping | Making Your Dreams Reality"
 ---

-# EMTG: The Ethereal Modern Technology Group - The Office of Mythic Prototyping
+# EMTG: The Ethereal Modern Technology Group - The Office of Mythic Prototyping: Making Your Dreams Reality

 ## Who are you?